 For the Enchilada:

-4 tablespoons of vegetable oil
+4 tablespoons vegetable oil

-1 large of red bell pepper diced
+1 large red bell pepper, diced

-12 ounces of portobello mushrooms chopped
+12 ounces portobello mushrooms, chopped

-2 tablespoons of Worcestershire sauce
+2 tablespoons Worcestershire sauce

-1/2 whole of lime juiced
+1/2 whole lime, juiced

-2 garlic cloves minced
+2 garlic clove, minced

-1/4 cup of cilantro
+1/4 cup cilantro

-3 10-inch of flour tortillas toasted
+3 (10-inch) flour tortillas, toasted

-10 ounces of green enchilada sauce
+10 ounces green enchilada sauce

-2 cups of pepper jack cheese shredded
+2 cups pepper jack cheese, shredded

-1 cup of queso fresco
+1 cup queso fresco

-salt to taste
+Salt to taste

-pepper to taste
+Pepper to taste

-1 cup of red onion thinly sliced
+1 cup red onion, thinly sliced

-- Preheat oven to 350°F degrees.
+- Preheat oven to 350°F .

 - Reduce heat to medium and stir in garlic and cilantro and cook for two minutes.
 Then remove from heat and set aside.

 - To assemble the pie, add just enough enchilada sauce to lightly coat the bottom of your skillet.
-Place one tortilla in the bottom of the skillet, top with half of the portobello mixture, then one cup of pepper jack cheese.
+Place one tortilla in the bottom of the frying pan, top with half of the portobello mixture, then one cup of pepper jack cheese.
 Repeat with one more tortilla, the rest of the portobello mixture, and another cup cheese.
 Top with a third tortilla, the remaining enchilada sauce, and one cup of crumbled queso fresco.